Summary

 Never attempt to derive an address on one chain from an address on another chain

-Whenever you need a user address, please request it from the corresponding wallet / signer.
+Whenever you need a user address, please request it from the corresponding wallet or signer.
 Do not attempt to use bech32 cross-chain derivation.

 If you attempt to derive an address on one chain from an address on another chain, you may derive an address that the user cannot actually sign for if the two chains have different address-derivation processes.
-For example, if you derive a Cosmos address from an Ethereum address, you will get an address that the user cannot sign for and cannot use.
+For example, if you derive a Cosmos address from an Ethereum address, you will get an address that the user cannot sign for and thus risk lost tokens.

 await skipClient.executeRoute({